How do you get started in a place where there is no gospel witness? Why are there still ‘forgotten communities’ in today’s world?

 God counted the cost and sent the word in human form, that we might know him.
 He has made the church his body on Earth today, to continue to bear witness to Christ in person through relationship; through lives lived out in the power of his spirit.

-Serving in Mission is excited to see that worldwide there are still churches willing to send their best people to hard places to bear witness to Christ through relationship.
+Serving in Mission is excited to serve churches worldwide in sending and receiving their best people to hard places to bear witness to Christ through relationship.

 Our Faithful Witness in Forgotten Communities initiative started last year to better enable this work.